nmadd/AC3.3/lessons/prework/README.md

 # Unit 0: Prework

 Congratulations on getting accepted to Access Code!
 Please complete the following two assignments before you start class.
-When you're done, please send an email with a link to your CodeWars and Codecademy profiles to nate@c4q.nyc by end of the day **Thursday, July 14th**:
+When you're done, please send an email with a link to your CodeWars and Codecademy profiles to nate@c4q.nyc by end of the day **Sunday, July 17th**:

 ###1.
 Get to level 7 on CodeWars: